cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 In this sub-clause, following topics will be described.

-Security of wallet implementation
+- Security of wallet implementation
-Monitoring of private key access
+- Monitoring of private key access
-Log audit
+- Log audit

 ### Security controls at crypto assets custodian

-Following security controls addition to kay management in sub clause 9.2.2 will be described in this sub clause.
+Following security controls addition to kay management in sub clause {{security-controls-at-crypto-assets-custodian}} will be described in this sub clause.

 - Organization of information security
 - Category and management of assets